 Night terrors happen more often during the slow-wave sleep, which is during the early parts of the night.
 During this time, the child is usually in a deep sleep and difficult to arouse.

-In contrary, sleep paralysis commonly occurs towards the morning during REM sleep.
+In the contrary, sleep paralysis commonly occurs towards the morning during REM sleep.

 Night Terrors vs. Nightmares

 As mentioned above, sleep terrors are more common with kids, while nightmares can occur to anyone, including children and adults.